Azerbaijani Americans: Azerbaijani-themed parks, streets and monuments

-The Azerbaijan Garden, a park, was dedicated on May 12, 2008, in Cleveland, Ohio.
+The Azerbaijan Garden, opened on May 12, 2008, in Cleveland, Ohio as part of Cleveland Cultural Gardens.
 Khanlar Gasimov's sculpture "Hearth" stands at the center of the garden.
 Made of polished stainless steel, the bowl-shaped sculpture allows viewers to see the reflection of the earth and sky in its exterior and interior curves.
 The Azerbaijani Garden is part of the Cleveland Cultural Gardens, which was opened in 1916, along Doan Brook in Cleveland's Rockefeller Park.
 The opening of the garden was celebrated by Congressman Dennis Kucinich.